ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 Store-bought carts have proven ineffective at withstanding the harsh conditions of weather, the weight of the bales, and being handled by undergraduate students.
 Broken within days of first use, carts are constantly being replaced or done without.
 Of my own initiative, I recognized the inefficiency of the current system of bales carts.
-I designed and constructed a bales cart out of construction-grade lumber, improving the design multiple times to accommodate the results of field testing.
-The resulting cart has significantly reduced the amount of time and effort required to install and remove hay bales for practices.
+I designed and constructed a bales cart out of construction-grade lumber, and I improved the design multiple times to accommodate the results of field testing.
+The custom cart has significantly reduced the amount of time and effort required to install and remove hay bales for practices.
 Additionally, the design is modular, so components can be replaced as needed, rather than the entire cart be discard.